 While you probably won’t notice much of a difference in flow rate when drinking directly, if you’ve squeezing or using gravity to filter larger volumes of water, the Squeeze has a much better flow rate.

 If you’re filtering water for more than one person or you’re refilling all your bottles, the Squeeze will clean your water faster.

 You can also buy special adapters for the Squeeze to filter water from your household faucet or a 5-gallon bucket.

-This could come in useful if you have water quality issues at home (e.g. a cryptosporidium outbreak) or if you’re collecting water from a stream to use at an off-grid Bug Out Location.
+This could be useful if you have water quality issues at home (e.g., a cryptosporidium outbreak) or if you’re collecting water from a stream to use at an off-grid Bug Out Location.